-LDPE and HDPE share differences in their physical composition and recyclability.
-LDPE material feels softer and more flexible than HDPE material.
-The melting point of LDPE is much lower.
+LDPE material is softer and more flexible than HDPE material.
+The melting point of LDPE is much lower at 115 degrees Celsius.
 This results in LDPE material being more transparent than HDPE material.
+LDPE film is more likely to crack when it is put under stressful conditions.
 HDPE is more of a rigid material that offers more chemical resistance.
 Because it is melted at higher temperatures, it can withstand greater temperatures.
 LDPE and HDPE are both recyclable materials but must be recycled separately as each material is classified at different recycling levels.
+For LDPE, it is recycling number 4 and for HDPE, it is recycling number 2.
+Products containing LDPE can also be more complicated to recycle, as the LDPE material is softer and can get caught in the recycling machinery.
+HDPE is generally much easier to transport and put through recycling machines.

-LDPE has a large range of properties.
-Though LDPE and HDPE have distinctive differences, they share many similar applications.
 LDPE displays optimal resistance to acids and alcohols, as well as excellent electrical insulation characteristics.
+The high chemical resistance and low solubility of LDPE makes it a distinctly useful material for a variety of applications.
 LDPE has a high impact strength at low temperatures and can effectively withstand the elements.
 Being less expensive to produce than HDPE, LDPE is a preferred material for manufacturing plastic bags and stretch wrap.
+HDPE is often utilized for more durable products, as it is a stronger film than LDPE.

-Please contact us for quote
+Please contact us for quotes

 2899 Steeles Ave.
 W.,